 pgpro_multiplan_remove(dbid oid, sql_hash bigint, const_hash bigint) returns bool

-Removes the frozen query identified by the sql_hash
+Removes the frozen plan identified by the sql_hash

 and const_hash arguments from the database defined